 There are some good features like adding notes, highlights, bookmarks, and accessing the dictionary.
 Since hyperlinks don't work in the book's TOC, there's one built-in to the bookmarks menu that works effectively.
 A night reading mode turns the background black and the text white, and there are 4 font sizes.

-On the positive side, it can download free EBUB and PDF ebooks directly from free ebook websites like Project Gutenberg and Feedbooks.
+It can download free EBUB and PDF ebooks directly from free ebook websites like Project Gutenberg and Feedbooks.
 If you have a memory card installed you have to select import SD card to get them to show up in the library, as it automatically saves to the card if installed.

 I downloaded all of Mary Robinette Kowal's short stories from Feedbooks and read them on the Pandigital Novel.
 At first I didn't care for the screen, but then I turned the brightness down to about 1/3 and enjoyed reading on it well enough (the good stories helped).
 E Ink is still the way to go for hardcore reading though.

 PDF functionality is basic.
 Color for comics and other visual PDFs is nice, but there's no zoom and text size options can be odd and unpredictable.
+So installing other apps for these is a must.

 The actual shopping from B&N's ebook store doesn't seem to be very well thought out.
 There's a widget at the top of the homescreen that shows a list of the bestsellers, new releases, newspapers and magazines.
 It lists the top 50 or so, 5 at a time, and there's no way to run searches from here.